 - Do not burn plastic waste

 - Reduce the amount of waste being produced

 - Reuse or Up-cycle your plastic bottles or containers

 - Recycle – the most important and easy action one can take

-Recovery of energy from waste and Disposal to a landfill must be the least preferred options since the former method of recovery are yet to be advanced enough to reduce greenhouse gas emissions.
+Recovery of energy from waste and Disposal to a landfill must be the least preferred option since the former method of the recovery are yet to be advanced enough to reduce greenhouse gas emissions.

 What is being done?

 Organisations and NGOs are working tirelessly to educate kabadiwalas, ragpickers, and other members of the informal sector, along with the general consumer who generates plastic waste on alternative ways to manage the rising piles.